o3de/o3de.org/content/docs/userguide/components/random-timed-spawner.md

 ---
-description: ' Use the &ALYlong; Random Timed Spawner component to spawn a specified dynamic slice at a given interval. '
+description: ' Use the Amazon Lumberyard Random Timed Spawner component to spawn a specified dynamic slice at a given interval. '
 title: Random Timed Spawner
 ---